daniel-isidro/hot_n_pop_song_machine/README.md

 ![web_app](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/web_app.png)

 Then you get the **probability** of the song being hot and popular if it was released today, and below you can play an **audio sample** of the song and see the **cover** of the corresponding album (NOTE: some tracks do not include an audio sample due to copyright reasons).

+# Conclusions

+Not a summary of the work.
+The problem was relevant, now with your work, what can you say about how the problem is solved?

 # References